neo4j-contrib/py2neo/docs/data.rst

 :class:`.Record` objects
 ========================

-.. class:: Record
+.. class:: Record(iterable=())

-    A :class:`.Record` holds a collection of result values that are both indexed by position and keyed by name.
-A `Record` instance can therefore be seen as a combination of a `tuple` and a `Mapping`.
+    A :class:`.Record` object holds an ordered, keyed collection of values.
+    It is in many ways similar to a `namedtuple` but allows field access only through bracketed syntax and provides more functionality.
+    :class:`.Record` extends both :class:`tuple` and :class:`Mapping`.

     .. describe:: record[index]
                   record[key]